frikyng/repo_for_repoChat/Documentation.md

 ### Header fields

-The header contains additional (or duplicated) fields. tree coordinates are stored in Trees objects, although the matrix corresponding to the .swc file can always be obtained in the `trees{1}.table` field.
+The header contains additional (or duplicated) fields.
+Tree coordinates are stored in Trees objects, although the matrix corresponding to the .swc file can always be obtained in the `trees{1}.table` field.

 - `header.structure_reference` contains the path of the original file that was used for the segmentation, at the time of acquisition.
 The folder may have been deleted, however the corresponding .swc file remains available in each data_folder